KawaP18/X00201097_CA3/README.md

 - Test failures immediately stop the pipeline
 - Deployment stages are protected from unvalidated builds

-This ensures that errors are detected early and do not propagate to later stages.
+This setup catches errors early so they do not reach later stages.

+---

 ### Separation of Testing Responsibilities